Top 7 Questions for Small Pharma and Pharmaceutical Startups to Ask When Choosing the Right CDMO Partner

 The cost of services provided, or cost of goods manufactured will play a crucial role in your selection process.
 Unless you are a CMC expert with specific experience overseeing multiple CDMO projects from inception through completion, you’re likely to underestimate the cost of working with a CDMO.
 The biggest factor in cost here is attributed to scope expansion due to unavoidable technical or regulatory requirements that neither you nor the CDMO are likely to predict.

-5. What’s the Turnaround Time?
+5. What’s the turnaround time?

 The pharmaceutical business landscape is very competitive and changes rapidly.
 Thus, speed of execution is as important as cost when you’re considering a CDMO.
 Many larger CDMOs don’t usually retain excess staffing capacity, and their staff don’t have the bandwidth to meaningfully begin undertaking new projects anytime soon.
 Three to six months delay in starting projects is not uncommon with larger CDMOs.
 This dynamic often leads to a boom-and-bust cycle observed in most large CDMOs over time.